Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 ## Edge

 - Your discount to **spending** points from the assigned [Stat Pool](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools) **per Action**
+	- This also includes mandatory spends for doing a task
+ 		- Example: holding open a heavy stone door until someone is able to climb through costing 4 Might
 - Does not reduce the amount of points **taken** (points that you did not _choose_ to spend)
+	- Example: damage

 ## Action Cost